mrf7777/furfolio_site/README.md

     - should all fields be optional?
       - If yes, I like that since the creator does not have to
       - If no, what if the creator does not want
+- What about offers that have the same name?
+How to distinguish?
+  - What we have: cutoff date, created date,
+  - can simply add time till closing. simple.

 # buyer engagement
 - buyer engagement encurages creators to engage too